Emperor Yōmei: Traditional narrative

 Because of the brevity of his reign, Emperor Yōmei was not responsible for any radical changes in policy, but his support of Buddhism created tension with supporters of Shinto who opposed its introduction.
 According to Nihon Shoki, Emperor Yomei believed both in Buddhism and Shinto.
 Moriya, the most influential supporter of Shinto, conspired with Emperor Yōmei's brother, Prince Anahobe, and after Emperor Yomei's death they made an abortive attempt to seize the throne.
 Although Emperor Yōmei is reported to have died from illness, this incident and the brevity of his reign have led some to speculate that he was actually assassinated by Moriya and Prince Anahobe.

 The actual site of Yōmei's grave is known.
 The Emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Osaka.

 The Imperial Household Agency designates this location as Yōmei's mausoleum.
 It is formally named Kōchi no Shinaga no hara no misasagi.

 Genealogy

-Emperor Yōmei was the fourth son of Emperor Kinmei and his mother was Empress Hirohime, a daughter of Soga no Iname.
+Emperor Yōmei was the fourth son of Emperor Kinmei and his mother was Soga no Kitashihime, a daughter of Soga no Iname.

 In 586, Emperor Yōmei took his half-sister Princess Anahobe no Hashihito (穴穂部間人皇女, Anahobe no Hashihito no Himemiko), whose mother was another of Iname's daughters, Soga no Oane Hime, as his consort.
 Princess Hashihito no Anahobe bore him four sons.